Brunch & Batter

 Notes

-Note: Be sure to measure your pan.
-If using a smaller pan (8" by 8"), you may need to add additional baking time.
+• Be sure to measure your pan.
+If using a smaller pan (8-inch by 8-inch), you may need to add additional baking time.
 The recipe can also easily be doubled.

 Nutrition*